jjlljj/2DoBox-Pivot/README.md

 * The id should be a unique identifier.
 * title and task are free-form strings.
 * quality should be one of the follow: critical, high, normal, low, none.
-By default, the task’s "importance" should default to the middle setting of normal.
+By default, the task’s "importance" should default to the middle setting of "normal."

 ### Viewing Tasks